WHAT IS A PERMABLITZ?

 HOW IT WORKS

-At each blitz we install one or many berm and swale systems on contour.
-This system is one of the best pieces of a functioning permaculture design in Texas because it catches and conserves water.
-We plant these berms with all 7 layers of the food forest system including native and cultivated fruit and nut trees, nitrogen fixing farmer’s trees, shrubs, perennial vegetables and herbs, root crops and vines.
+At previous permablitzes, we would generally install one or many berm and swale systems on contour.
+This strategy can be a great tool for slowing and sinking water in urban landscapes in Texas.
+Ideally each of these berms are planted with all 7 layers of the food forest system including native and cultivated fruit and nut trees, nitrogen fixing farmer’s trees, shrubs, perennial vegetables and herbs, root crops and vines.
 We try to use the most drought tolerant and adapted plants to Central Texas that we can find.
 Some good examples of perennial plants installed are grapes, blackberries, asparagus, and sun chokes to name a few.
 These systems are the initial steps to growing a self sustaining perennial garden system.

 - Berm and swale on contour planted with trees and perennials at Sunset Valley Community Garden